HananyTolba/makeprediction/README.md

-##how to check if the model is update
+## how to check if the model is update

+Note that each time the model is updated with a new data 	data = {'x_update': x (time), 'y_update': y (value)}
+or even data vector.
+The model learns this data and adjusts itself to become more and more efficient.

 ```python